 In 2020, work began on the Erie County Climate Vulnerability Assessment (CVA).
 This project is assessing the threat of climate change to our community, the sensitivity of the community to those hazards, and the adaptive capacity of the County government to respond to those threats.
 The CVA is being conducted in partnership with a research team at the University at Buffalo, and with input from our community stakeholders on the Community Climate Change Task Force.

 The first milestone of the CVA is the Erie County Climate Hazards Summary Report, which provides a review of the threat of climate change to our local community, and recommends climate hazards that will be the focus of the CVA project.
 The Draft Climate Hazards Summary Report, as well as a summary video and survey, are available for public review:

 - The Draft Erie County Climate Hazards Summary Report;

 This project is funded by the NYS Department of Environmental Conservation’s Climate Smart Communities program, and will wrap up in early 2021.

 Erie County Low Income Program for Sustainable Energy (ECLIPSE)

 Low and moderate income households spend a disproportionately large percentage of their income on energy bills, and are often unable to take advantage of the cost savings from renewable energy alternatives.
 The Erie County Low-Income Program for Sustainable Energy (ECLIPSE) will address these impacts for Home Energy Assistance Program (HEAP) eligible families.

-Funded by the New York State Energy Development Authority (NYSERDA) and an in-kind County match, this three-year program will first analyze community needs and intervention strategies, and then implement the most effective solutions.
+Funded by the New York State Energy Research and Development Authority (NYSERDA) and an in-kind County match, this three-year program will first analyze community needs and intervention strategies, and then implement the most effective solutions.